The Whistler Museum features exhibits honouring the creation and history of Whistler. It also has a special focus on the 2010 Winter Olympic Games.

 Hours and Admission

-The Whistler Museum is open 6 days a week, every day except Wednesdays.
-On regular days the museum is open from 11 am until 5 pm.
-The place is also open late on Thursdays from 11 am to 9 pm.
-(Note: Hours of operation may vary, especially during slow seasons and years with COVID-19.)
+The Whistler Museum is open six days a week, except for Wednesdays.
+On Mondays, Tuesdays, Fridays, Saturdays and Sundays, the museaum is open from 11:00 am to 5:00 pm.
+On Thursdays it’s open from 11:00 am to 9:00 pm.
+(Note: Hours of operation may vary, especially during slow seasons.)

 Admission to the museum is by donation.
 The Whistler Museum has a suggested donation of $5 but any amount is accepted and appreciated.